Eötvös number: Definition

-where Go and De are the Goucher and Deryagin numbers, which are identical: the Goucher number arises in wire coating problems and hence uses a radius as a typical length scale while the Deryagin number arises in plate film thickness problems and hence uses a Cartesian length.
+where Go and De are the Goucher and Derjaguin numbers, which are identical: the Goucher number, named after Canadian scientist Frederick Shand Goucher (1888–1973), arises in wire coating problems and hence uses a radius as a typical length scale while the Derjaguin or Deryagin number, named after Boris Derjaguin, arises in plate film thickness problems and hence uses a Cartesian length.

 In order to consider all three of the forces that act on a moving fluid front in the presence of a gas (or other fluid) phase, namely viscous, capillary and gravitational forces, the generalized Bond number, which is denoted commonly as Bo*, can be used.
 This is defined as: